Dedicated Training Tracks

 This track offers the resident an opportunity to develop the skills to be research-oriented academic surgeons.
 This track utilizes the resources of the UC Davis Stem Cell and Regenerative Medicine Programs, as well as our collaborative efforts with regenerative medicine program based out of David Grant Medical Center.
 The clinical focus of this track can be geared in the last years towards the resident’s specialty of choice (MIS, Surgical Oncology, Acute Care Surgery, Vascular), specifically in the academic environment.

-Recognizing that medicine is now global and that many challenges facing those who practice in an international environment are similar to those faced in rural America, we developed a distinct international/rural surgery track.
+Recognizing that medicine is now global and that many challenges facing those who practice in an international environment are similar to those faced in rural America, we developed a distinct global/rural surgery track.
 This track offers two separate routes, the rural surgery route gives a resident the experiences to finish general surgery training and go directly into practice in a rural community with limited resources.

 Surgical leadership is essential in the current medical climate.
 The challenge is that the current climate diverges from traditional surgical expertise and focuses on public policy and development of efficient care delivery systems.
 To meet this challenge we have utilized our local resources with the State Capitol, UC Davis School of Business, and Institute of Comparative Effectiveness to develop a Public Policy/Comparative Effectiveness track.
 This track combines work experience and mentoring in public policy with research focused on development of effective and efficient delivery of surgical care.
 The final years of clinical training within this track can be focused in the resident’s chosen specialty (MIS, Surgical Oncology, Acute Care Surgery, Vascular).